Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit10.md

 ```
 *Taken from the man page for base64*

-This is all we're going to need
+This is all we're going to need in order to solve this level.
+Using `base64` with the flag `-d` for decode we can figure out what the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDI1MjkwMiwtMzczNjMxNzU0XX0=
+eyJoaXN0b3J5IjpbMTU0NjQ2NzYwMCwtMzczNjMxNzU0XX0=
 -->